ANEF modelling gives a forecast of aircraft noise exposure for a future year.

 Review of Australian Standard AS2021:2015

 In May 2013 Standards Australia announced a decision to review aspects of AS2021:2015.
 The scope consists of updating aircraft fleet details, reviewing the applicability of the standard to small airports and explaining the procedures to develop an ANEF.

-Further information about the review is available from the Department of Infrastructure and Transport.
+Further information about the review is available from the Department of Infrastructure, Transport, Cities and Regional Development.